thomlake/NeuralNets.jl/README.md

 # NeuralNets.jl
-> automatic backpropagation for complicated neural networks

-## About
-NeuralNets.jl is a Julia package for natively expressing and training a rich class of models whose parameters are differentiable with respect to a scalar loss function.
+NeuralNets.jl is a Julia package for expressing and training a rich class of neural networks whose parameters are differentiable with respect to a scalar loss function.

-NeuralNets.jl has two overarching goals.
-The first is to make it _relatively_ easy to express complicated neural networks.
-For example, models with [attentional components](http://arxiv.org/abs/1409.0473) or arbitrary size persistent [memory structures](http://arxiv.org/abs/1503.08895) can be easily expressed in NeuralNets.jl (see [attention.jl](https://github.com/thomlake/NeuralNets.jl/blob/master/examples/attention.jl) for an example).
+Computations are described natively within Julia, making it _relatively_ easy to express complicated neural networks.
+For example, models with [attentional components](http://arxiv.org/abs/1409.0473) or arbitrary size persistent [memory structures](http://arxiv.org/abs/1503.08895) can be easily expressed using NeuralNets.jl (see [attention.jl](https://github.com/thomlake/NeuralNets.jl/blob/master/examples/attention.jl) for an example).

-The second goal is clarity.
-The hope is that because nothing is hidden by behind the scenes black magic, the codebase itself will be easier to extend, and programs using NeuralNets.jl will ultimately be easier to debug and write.

 ## Features
 - Automatic gradient computation.